curlydesigner/site/_posts/2023-06-24-b_Colour_Accessabilty_DarkLight.md

 <br>
 <br>

-#### CHALANGES
+#### ACCESSABILITY

+The introduction of dark mode themes marked a significant turning point in user experience.
+Dark mode has evolved into a popular choice for its numerous benefits.
 But not everyone may feel more comfortable, less tired and more focused while using Dark Mode.
 Designing for a dark background requires specific accessibility guidelines to consider.
 I see many products that move into dark mode but neglacting accessabilty ratio.
 <br>
 Color contrast and tones used on a dark theme are vital for all users but especially for people with poor vision or disabilities.
 Users must be able to perceive content.
 This is why colors selected for text and icons need to be contrasted, readable and carefully used if there are gradients, semi-transparent colors, and background images.
 Everything has to be designed carefully and meet the contrast requirements.
 <br>